dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 By default, dbt follows these rules:

 - dbt uses the production locations of parent models to resolve `{{ ref() }}` functions, based on metadata from the production environment.
-- If a development version of a deferred model exists, dbt preferentially uses that database location when resolving the reference.
+- If a development version of a deferred model exists, dbt preferentially uses the development database location when resolving the reference.
 - Passing the [`--favor-state`](/reference/node-selection/defer#favor-state) flag overrides the default behavior and _always_ resolve refs using production metadata, regardless of the presence of a development relation.

 For a clean slate, it's a good practice to drop the development schema at the start and end of your development cycle.